zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/host-environment/host-environment.md

     </copy>
     ```

-3. Add entries for the OGG Hub.
-Use the following as an example but update with the values current for your environment:
+7. Add an entry at the botttom of the file for the OGG Hub.
+Use the following as an example but update with the values current for your environment with the information copied above:

     ```
     <copy>
-    ogg_host_ip ogg_host_address ogg_host_domain_name
+    ogg_host_private_ip ogg_public_fqdn ogg_hostname
     </copy>
     ```

-4. To save and quit vi editor.
+8. To save and quit vi editor.

     ```
     <copy>